YouTube Analytics Integration

 - 4

-Done — data syncs weekly
+Done — Historical data loads right away

-When Data Syncs
+When Does Data Sync?

-Automatic Weekly Sync
+Automatic Weekly Sync — Monday Mornings

 YouTube Analytics data is pulled every Monday morning so your online viewer numbers are ready alongside attendance and giving when your team reviews the week.
+One thing to know: YouTube has a built-in 48-hour processing delay on their end, so Sunday livestream numbers are usually finalized by Tuesday, but Vitals grabs whatever is available by Monday.

 - Livestream data available within 48 hours of the stream ending